inokoj/KyotoMMR/VideoCapture/README.md

 # VideoCapture

+This is a client application that caputeres video data with opencv-python

-Kyoto University Multi-Modal Recording system
+for Kyoto University Multi-Modal Recording system

 # Requirements